jwjacobson/jazztunes/docs/source/about/fields.rst

 Form
 -----
 I've opted not to include primes etc. to make the form categories as broadly applicable as possible.
-For example, "I Remember You" is classified as AABA, not AABA'.

 Style
 ------